 TRAINING VS. INSTRUCTION

 I make a distinction between training and instruction.
-Consider yourself instructed — albeit briefly.
 Instruction provides information.
 It takes considerable work to implement.
 You’ve got to bring considerable, deliberate attention to bear.

 Training is experiential and creates habit.
 Once trained, people behave as trained by default.

-If this sounds useful, get in touch.
+If this sounds useful, book a call.
 We’ll help make it easier to keep the information flowing on your team.